uptonking/note4yaoo/lib-utils-codesandbox-community.md

 - I'm curious about the technical details.
 Could you elaborate on how CodeSandbox runs Node.js in the browser?
 Does it use a Linux VM like Alpine compiled to WASM?
   - Nodebox is a runtime for executing Node.js modules in the browser

+- Something else I find very confusing is that vscode.dev & github.dev are both free and run the editor fully locally in your browser.
+  - Github Codespaces on the other hand provisions a VM behind the scenes so you can run containers, build tooling and whatever else alongside the editor.
+That one charges by the hour.
+- You do get something like 60 hours free a month with Codespaces (with lowest CPU/memory), which is fairly generous.

+- Why use this - a stripped down unusable version of vscode when you can host a full instance of vscode on your linux server
+  - You can use vscode.dev to achieve something very similar
+  - Run a vscode-server on your server
+  - - Connect (tunnel) to that code-server from vscode.dev using the Remote Development extension

+- If you want a similar in-cloud VSCode experience, but tied more tightly to your SDLC (e.g. CI/CD, branch previews, deployments) for each project and requiring less configuration to get a dev server running alongside it (this just lets you edit code, not run it) we offer “Workspaces” at withcoherence.com.

+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

 - ## [Codesandbox open sources their execution environment: Sandpack | Hacker News _202112](https://news.ycombinator.com/item?id=29417937)
 - Does it download the dependencies on the client side, and compile the JS on the client side as well?
   - Yep, it downloads and compiles dependencies on the client side.
 However, it does this on a different domain for security reasons.